EPUB FixerKDP upload error scanner

 Scan when the message does not name the affected path.
 The report shows affected paths and repair decisions, not manuscript text.

-Fixed-layout, DRM, or source-workflow issue?
+Need fixed-layout, DRM, or source-file help?
 Check unsupported or review-first EPUB cases.

 Match these report titles